 - For best results use Overland Storage media and bar code labels. - Place labels only in the recessed area, just below the write protection switch.
 Never place labels on the top, bottom sides or rear of the cartridge - they can cause loader faults and interfere with normal operations.
-Labels placed in such locations can come off inside the equipment causing damage. - Always inspect cartridges for incorrect or improperly attached labels. - Never erase information on a cartridge label always replace the label.
+Labels placed in such locations can - Always inspect cartridges for incorrect or improperly attached labels. - Never erase information on a cartridge label always replace the label.